tkalandyk/authentication-attack-analysis/README.md

 Kusto Query Language (KQL)

+Azure-hosted Windows Virtual Machine

-Key Findings
+🧪 Key Findings
-1. Abnormal Authentication Activity
+1️⃣ Abnormal Authentication Activity

-A large number of failed authentication attempts were observed against the device js-mde-test.
+A large number of failed logon attempts were observed against js-mde-test

-The volume and frequency of failed logons were consistent with brute-force or password-guessing behavior targeting an exposed endpoint.
+The frequency and volume were consistent with brute-force or password-guessing behavior

+The device was confirmed to be internet-exposed

-2. Successful Interactive Access
+2️⃣ Successful Interactive Access

-Following the failed attempts, account josh successfully authenticated to the device.
+After the failed attempts, account josh successfully authenticated

-Desktop session artifacts (dwm-*, umfd-*) confirmed that an interactive Windows session was established.
+Windows desktop session artifacts (dwm-*, umfd-*) confirmed:

+A real interactive user session

-Additional successful logons for the same account were observed over the investigation period.
+Multiple successful logons occurred for the same account during the investigation window

-3. Post-Authentication Process Execution
+3️⃣ Post-Authentication PowerShell Execution

-PowerShell was executed under the context of the authenticated user.
+PowerShell (powershell.exe) was executed under the authenticated user context

+Execution flow:

-PowerShell executions were launched interactively via explorer.exe and subsequently through chained PowerShell processes.
+Launched interactively via explorer.exe

+Followed by chained PowerShell executions

-Execution included the use of ExecutionPolicy Bypass, which can be associated with administrative scripting or automation.
+Commands included ExecutionPolicy Bypass, commonly associated with:

+Administrative scripting

+Automation

+Lab activity

+⚠️ This behavior warranted deeper inspection but is not inherently malicious on its own

-4. Network Activity Analysis
+4️⃣ Network Activity Analysis

-Outbound network connections initiated by PowerShell were observed.
+PowerShell-initiated outbound connections were reviewed

+Observations:

-All identified network destinations were associated with Microsoft or Azure infrastructure.
+All destinations resolved to Microsoft / Azure infrastructure

-Communication occurred over standard HTTPS (port 443).
+Communication occurred over HTTPS (port 443)

-No connections to suspicious, unknown, or attacker-controlled infrastructure were identified.
+No connections to unknown or attacker-controlled endpoints

-No beaconing or anomalous network patterns were detected.
+No beaconing or anomalous traffic patterns detected

-5. No Evidence of Malicious Follow-On Activity
+5️⃣ No Evidence of Malicious Follow-On Activity

 The investigation found no evidence of:

-Malware execution

-Credential dumping

-Account modification or creation

-Persistence mechanisms

-Lateral movement to other systems

-Assessment

-Based on the available evidence, the activity observed on js-mde-test is assessed as:

-Suspicious authentication behavior against an exposed endpoint with subsequent legitimate interactive access, but no confirmed malicious post-authentication activity.

-While the authentication pattern presents elevated risk, there is insufficient evidence to conclude that the system was compromised beyond authorized user access.

-Impact

-No confirmed data loss

-No confirmed malware infection

-No observed spread to additional systems

-The primary impact is security exposure risk, not confirmed compromise.

-Recommendations

-To reduce the likelihood of future authentication-based attacks, the following actions are recommended:

-Restrict or remove direct internet exposure to authentication services (e.g., RDP)

-Enforce multi-factor authentication where applicable

-Apply strong password and lockout policies

-Limit interactive logon permissions to required users only

-Continue monitoring for anomalous authentication patterns

-Investigation Artifacts

-Investigation Timeline: See Investigation-Timeline.md

-KQL Queries: Located in the Queries/ directory

-Conclusion

-This investigation demonstrates the importance of monitoring authentication activity on internet-exposed systems.
-While no malicious post-authentication activity was identified in this case, the observed behavior highlights the risk posed by exposed endpoints and underscores the need for layered defensive controls.
+❌ Malware execution

+❌ Credential dumping

+❌ Account creation or modification

+❌ Persistence mechanisms

+❌ Lateral movement

+🧠 Analyst Assessment

+Suspicious authentication behavior was confirmed against an exposed endpoint; however, no evidence of malicious post-authentication activity was identified.

+This activity did not meet the threshold for a confirmed breach, but it represents elevated security risk due to exposure and authentication patterns.

+📉 Impact Assessment

+Data Loss: None identified

+Malware Infection: None observed

+Spread to Other Systems: None detected

+Primary impact: Security exposure risk, not compromise.

+🛡️ Recommendations

+To reduce the risk of future authentication-based attacks:

+🔒 Restrict or remove direct internet exposure to RDP/authentication services

+🔐 Enforce Multi-Factor Authentication (MFA)

+🔑 Implement strong password & lockout policies

+👤 Limit interactive logon permissions

+📊 Continue monitoring authentication anomalies

+📂 Investigation Artifacts

+🕒 Investigation Timeline: Investigation-Timeline.md

+🔍 KQL Queries: Located in the Queries/ directory

+✅ Conclusion

+This investigation highlights how authentication telemetry, when correlated with process execution and network behavior, can effectively distinguish between attempted intrusion and legitimate activity.

+While no compromise was confirmed, the findings underscore the importance of reducing attack surface and maintaining strong identity controls on exposed systems.

+👨‍💻 Author

+Ty Kalandyk
+Cybersecurity | SOC & Incident Response Projects Focused on real-world detection, investigation, and defensive analysis

+🚀 Why this version works

+Clear visual flow

+Scannable sections

+Feels like a real incident response write-up

+Makes people want to keep reading

+If you want next, I can:

+Match the timeline styling to this README

+Add a Queries/ section with commentary

+Help you write a 30-second interview explanation for this project